shanx/django-mail-builder/README.md

 Parameters:

 template_names::
   A list of template names to select from.
-A single template name will be converted to a list.
+A single template name will be wrapped in a list.

 extra_context::
   Extra context to be passed when rendering blocks from the template.

 force_multipart::
   Force use of ``EmailMultipartMessage`` instead of ``EmailMessage``.

   If a `html` block is provided then ``EmailMultipartMessage`` will be used anyway.

 defaults::
   Default values to be passed to the message class.
 These will be overidden by any template blocks.

 ## Template blocks

 ### Scalar fields:

 These blocks will be rendered as is, and passed to the message.
 If an 'html' block is passed, a ``EmailMultipartMessage`` will be constructed, and the `html` content will be added as a `text/html` alternative.

 - subject
 - from_email